314-grp-301/314-grp-301.github.io/Assignments/01-Team-Organization-Charter.md

 ## 1. Team Goals

 ### Mission Statement
-“Our mission focuses on innovating and protecting lives by designing advanced safety solutions that are tailored for harsh weather environments, emphasizing user experience and effective protection.”
+“Our mission is to improve weather reporting by designing and implementing solutions that provide localized, real-time weather data in a wide range of environments and conditions.
+With a user focused experience in mind, our goal is to provide end users with the tools needed to make the necessary and informed decisions required in their daily activity planning.”

 ### Project Goals
 - **Design Safety Device:** A device that gives accurate and current temperature and humidity readings.